Business process re-engineering: Effective change management

 Organizational culture is a determining factor in successful BPR implementation.
 Organizational culture influences the organization's ability to adapt to change.
 Culture in an organization is a self-reinforcing set of beliefs, attitudes, and behavior.
 Culture is one of the most resistant elements of organizational behavior and is extremely difficult to change.
 BPR must consider current culture in order to change these beliefs, attitudes, and behaviors effectively.
 Messages conveyed from management in an organization continually enforce current culture.
 Change is implicitly driven by motivation which is fueled by the recognition of the need for change.

-The first step towards any successful transformation effort is to convey an understanding of the necessity for change.
-Management rewards system, stories of company origin and early successes of founders, physical symbols, and company icons constantly enforce the message of the current culture.
-Implementing BPR successfully is dependent on how thoroughly management conveys the new cultural messages to the organization.
+The first step towards any successful transformation is to gain an understanding of the necessity for change.
+Management rewards systems, stories of company origin, and early successes of founders, physical symbols, and company icons constantly convey the message of the current culture.
+Implementing BPR successfully depends on how well management gets the new cultural messages to the organization.
 These messages provide people in the organization with a guideline to predict the outcome of acceptable behavior patterns.
 People should be the focus of any successful business change.

 BPR is not a recipe for successful business transformation if it focuses on only computer technology and process redesign.
 In fact, many BPR projects have failed because they did not recognize the importance of the human element in implementing BPR.
 Understanding the people in organizations, the current company culture, motivation, leadership, and past performance is essential to recognize, understand, and integrate into the vision and implementation of BPR.
 If the human element is given equal or greater emphasis in BPR, the odds of successful business transformation increase substantially.